antor44/sigmoid-comparision/README.md

 The gcc exp and gcc expf codes are based on functions from the standard mathematical library in C.

-gcc AVX2 code is based on the same Taylor algorithm with constants, like standard mathematical libraries.
+The gcc AVX2 code is based on the same algorithm as avx_mathfun.
+It utilizes range reduction in combination with a Chebyshev approximation-like polynomial to compute 8 exponentials in parallel with AVX2 instructions.

 ## Comparison of C multithreading codes from different approaches, same base algorithm: